Routing

 Route::disableDefaultRoute($plugin = '');

-// Fallback route, set the default route fallback
+// Fallback route, set the default routing fallback

 Route::fallback($callback, $plugin = '');

-If there is no corresponding route for the URI (including the default route), and no fallback route is set, a 404 response will be returned.
+If no corresponding route exists for the uri (including the default route), and the fallback route is not set, a 404 will be returned.

 Multiple Route Configuration Files

-If you want to manage routes using multiple route configuration files, for example, in the case of multiple applications where each application has its own route configuration, you can load external route configuration files using the require
+If you want to manage routes with multiple configuration files, for example, when using Multiple Applications where each application has its own route configuration, you can load external route configuration files by requiring them.

 For example, in config/route.php